What is Load Optimization? What Are the Benefits of Load Optimization Software?

 A. Load Characteristics and Constraints:

-B. Vehicle and Equipment Specifications:
+B. Vehicle and Equipment Specification:

 C. Route and Delivery Constraints: